jchatel/quickmail-next-docs/deliverability/reducing-bounces-with-email-verification.md

 - ### Add leads to the campaign manually

-To add leads to the campaign manually, simply head to List → Select leads → Add to campaign (+ sign icon)
+To add leads to the campaign manually, simply head to Leads → Select leads → Add to campaign (+ sign icon)

 ![screenshot](../images/008_file-PAjLCy3QEX.png)

 - ### Add leads via import

-To add leads via import, go to List → + Leads → Import from CSV or Google Drive → Select Drive or CSV
+To add leads via import, go to Leads → + Leads → Import from CSV or Google Drive → Select Drive or CSV

 ![screenshot](../images/009_file-qA36pilQNG.png)